anuh02/kotlinpr/README.md

-# Chatterly Compose - MainAppComposable
+# Chatterly - MainAppComposable

 ## 🌟 Overview

-Chatterly Compose is a feature-rich chat application built using Jetpack Compose.
+Chatterly is a feature-rich chat application built using Jetpack Compose.
 It offers a modern messaging experience with Firebase-powered backend services, ensuring robust authentication, secure media storage, and seamless message delivery.

 ---